 The Chaise Longue Co

 Bespoke design at your fingertips.
-Here at The Chaise Longue Company we can offer you the freedom to choose any piece of furniture with any fabric enabling the Interior Designer in you to really take contol of the decor in your home.
-Browse our exclusive collection ranging fromchaise longues and sofas, to chairs and ottormans.
+Here at The Chaise Longue Company we can offer you the freedom to choose any piece of furniture with any fabric enabling the Interior Designer in you to really take control of the decor in your home.
+Browse our exclusive collection ranging from chaise longues and sofas, to chairs and ottomans.

 The Chaise Longue Company has over 20 years collective experience in hand-crafting furniture, supplying individual pieces to customers' homes and creating bespoke ranges for the hotel and television industries.